-Clause 185 - What is an RSA certificate?
+Clause 192 - What is an RSA certificate?

-This clause defines what an RSA certificate is.
+This clause defines the meaning of what an RSA certificate is.
 Certificates will be given by approved training providers as evidence that employees at licensed premises have completed training in the responsible service of alcohol in accordance with this Act.

-Clause 186 - RSA training course providers must give RSA certificates
+Clause 193 - RSA training course providers must give RSA certificates

-This clause requires RSA training providers to give certificates for courses.
+This clause requires RSA training providers to give certificates for approved RSA training courses.
 Licensees, commercial permit-holders and employees including security guards will be required to undertake a refresher RSA training course every three years.